How to Set Specific Goals to Improve Business Success

 Setting Goals for Business Success

 Before you can set specific goals designed to increase your business success, you need to know what you mean by success.
-I personally think that success means enjoying what you do, to the point that your work energizes you and creates happiness that spills over to your personal life.
+Success means enjoying what you do, to the point that your work energizes you and creates happiness that spills over to your personal life.
 But what does "increased business success" mean to you?

 Perhaps it is to start a home-based business to improve your work-life balance and have more time to spend with your family, or having more energy to tackle your many tasks.
 Is it becoming more professional and developing more confidence so you can sell your product or service more successfully or try something new?
 Or is it making your business more environmentally friendly, or improving your customer service?